Buying a Piano? Selling A Piano? Renting

 A. This section deals with how to choose a dealer for your used piano needs.
 We encourage you to find a dealer with an in-house restoration facility -- one that you can actually see, by the way -- not a mythical one the dealer CLAIMS to have, but is nowhere in sight.
 As a used piano shopper, this information should be very useful to you!
 Almost every piano dealer takes trade-ins.
 Some trade-ins are bound to be basket cases, some will be diamonds in the rough, most are somewhere in between.
 In any case, we assure you of this: No trade-in is ever ready to move right on to the showroom floor without serious work.
 To say it another way, every single trade in can be vastly improved by having a technician run through our checklist -- a list based upon Piano Technicians Guild standards.
 Performing all the steps in this list can take days.
 This work is referred to as "restoration work".
 Used pianos that are even just a few years old are not exempt from needing restoration work.
 Such work involves four separate areas, often performed by different craftsmen.
 So how do dealers tackle refurbishing and reselling their trade-ins?
 That depends on which showroom you have just visited.
 Dealerships who don't have an in-house restoration facility usually struggle to compete with those who do.
 Without an in-house shop, dealers are left with four choices for restoration work: 1) don't do it and sell the instrument as is, 2) don't do it and claim it was performed (you'd be surprised how often this actually occurs), 3)

-allow independent contractors (as opposed to full-time technicians)
+allow independent contractors (as opposed to full-time technicians) to

--- a near-impossibility, 4)
+near-impossibility, 4) send

-send the piano to an outside shop, negotiate who's responsible for any
+the piano to an outside shop, negotiate who's responsible for any

 promised warranties and be burdened with several hundred dollars spent